ychrism/ProjectManagerApp/README.md

    ```

 ### Task Management Testing
-1. Build the app on an android or linux platform.
+1. Build the app on and android platform.
 2. Log in with an admin account.
 3. Test board creation, update and deletion features.
 Update and delete features are available when long pressing on a board.
 4. Tap on a board to see all related tasks.